What Grieving People Need During the Holidays

 How do you celebrate togetherness when there is none?
 When you have lost someone you deeply love, your world loses its celebratory qualities.
 Holidays just magnify your loss.
 The sadness feels sadder and the loneliness goes deeper.
 There is no doubt the need for support may be greatest during the holidays.

-Because I so vividly remember what that first year was like may I share with you a few ways you can help a grieving family member or friend experiencing their first holidays without a loved one?
+Because I so vividly remember what that first year was like (and if I’m being honest, even the 2nd year), may I share with you a few ways you can help a grieving family member or friend experiencing their first holidays without a loved one?

-The following are some suggestions offered by Larry Barber, a professional counselor.
-He offers four (wise) recommendations which speak to what may be most needed by those grieving during the holiday season.
+The following are four (wise) suggestions offered by Larry Barber, a professional counselor.
 I hope it helps you help someone who needs it.
-And if that someone is you, I encourage you to do just what you need to do to cope this season.
+And if that someone is you, I encourage you do just what you need to do to cope this Thanksgiving and Christmas season.

 1. Grieving people need choices.